k1rak1ra/FEMBOY/README.md

-# FEMBOY
+# F.E.M.B.O.Y.
 Finds Every Match Beyond Ordinary Yearning
-Because it finds all the tags, not just the ones you're looking for A comprehensive image management, tagging, and syncing system, all automated
+Because it finds all the tags, not just the ones you're looking for
+A comprehensive image management, tagging, and syncing system, all automated

 # Project Overview
 Using DeepDanbooru: